rhysmichaelpritchard/FastAPI-Template-Vanilla/README.md

 1. Clone the repository
 2. `cd backend` to go to the backend directory
 3. Run `poetry install` to install the dependencies
-4. Run `sh ./run.sh` to start the server
+4. Run `sh ./run.sh` to run tests and start the server

 alternatively to test production: